qql-art/qqlrs/README.md

 ## Attribution

-The QQL project and the original art algorithm were created by Tyler Hobbs and Dandelion Wist.
+The QQL project and the original art algorithm were created by Tyler Hobbs and Dandelion Indigo Lee.
 This implementation was written by @wchargin.

 This repository is dual-licensed under Apache 2.0 and MIT terms.